Prof. Dr. Ulrike von Luxburg

 News:

-I am coordinating the research cluster Machine learning: New Perspectives for Science (jointly with Philipp Berens), and recently we also founded a new CZS Institute for AI and Law (together with Michele Finck and Stefan Thomas).
+I am coordinating the research cluster Machine learning: New Perspectives for Science (jointly with Philipp Berens), and the CZS Institute for AI and Law (together with Michele Finck and Stefan Thomas).

-Teaching: My lectures are on youtube, as well as the ones of several other colleagues.
-See here for links to lectures, topics for Bachelor / Master theses, comments about taking exams, etc.
+Teaching See our teaching page for links to lectures, topics for Bachelor / Master theses, comments about taking exams, etc.

 Public AI discussion.